studiometa/webpack-config/readme.md

 };
 ```

-Or configure the loader and plugin options:
+Or configure the loader options:

 ```js
 module.exports = {